Onto-Log/Tractatus-Markdowno-Obsidianicus/README.md

 ### Computer
 - Clone this repository, or download it as a zip and unzip it
 - Open the folder as a Vault in Obsidian
-- click on the circling arrow to "Refresh Index" in Breadcrumbs (on the top right)
+- Click on the circling arrow to "Refresh Index" in Breadcrumbs (on the top right)
 - Navigate freely through the book.

 ### Mobile

--If you are on mobile, use the Desktop mode of your browser, then click on the green button "code" that will appear.
+- If you are on mobile, use the Desktop mode of your browser, then click on the green button "code" that will appear.
--You can now dowbload the .zip
+- You can now download the .zip
--download Obsidian on your mobile and open the folder as a vault.
+- Download Obsidian on your mobile and open the folder as a vault.

 ## Update